When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-New York is another state that has a legal sports betting law – from 2013 - that predates the repeal of PASPA, although it has not been enacted yet.
-An attempt at full scale legalization (which the 2013 law does not allow for) failed in late 2018, but is expected to be revived in early 2019.
+New York is another state that has a legal sports betting law – from 2013 – that predates the repeal of PASPA, although it has not been enacted yet.
+An attempt at full-scale legalization (which the 2013 law does not allow for) failed in late 2018.

 Arkansas has already passed four constitutional amendments that will allow for legal sports betting.
-At the moment the state is in the process of finalising the licencing and regulation of four betting locations.
+At the moment the state is in the process of finalizing the licensing and regulation of four betting locations.